 - 1. Open the fuel shut-off valve.
-See Figure 7. - 2.
-Move the choke control located on the engine to "CHOKE" position.
-A cold engine may require to be choked longer than a warm engine. - Push OFF\RUN\START switch on control panel to the "START" position to start engine.
+See Figure 7. - (if equipped) On the engine there is a ON/OFF switch located on the front panel of the engine.
+Place this switch to the "ON" position. - Move the choke control located on the engine to "CHOKE" position.
+A cold engine may require to be choked longer than a warm engine. - Push ON\OFF\START switch on control panel to the "START" position to start engine.
 Hold in "START" position no longer than 15 seconds per minute when trying to start engine.
 Extended cranking can damage the starter motor.